remotemerge/esewa-php-sdk/README.md

 ### Verify Payment

-Transaction verification process provide you filter that identify potentially fraudulent transactions and screen against data such as the value of transaction amount etc.
+The verification process identifies potentially fraudulent transactions and checks them against data such as transaction amount and other parameters from the previous payment process.

 ```php
 $status = $esewa->verify('R101', 'P101W201', 245);